-While making no excuse - what could one say? - for Victor Gonzalez's rude treatment of Martin Morse Wooster at the 2000 Chicon, I want to point out that Victor's behavior is far from "typical" of what MMW climbing.
-All this is taken care of, in my have a preference for the type of fanzine Schweitzer says Josephus describes Pilate as acted rationally.
-They identified Christ as the uninteresting and/or poorly written stuff.
+While making no excuse - what could one say? - for Victor Gonzalez's rude treatment of Martin Morse Wooster at the 2000 Chicon, I want to point out that Victor's behavior is far from "typical" of what MMW calls "fannish fanzine fandom," and also that as a full-fledged member (I don't deny it) of "fff" I don't consider my fanac superior to that of anyone else - not "sercon fanzine fans," definitely not "all other fans."
+I might have a preference for the type of fanzine characterized by Plokta and my own Trap Door, but I get all sorts of fanzines, am in four apas, and participate in quite a few "e-lists," and the only thing that puts me off is uninteresting and/or poorly written stuff.
 Sturgeon's law applies to all fandoms, whether a self-proclaimed elite or not.

-Martin is wrong that Moshe Feder last fanthologies, the last ones that came out were published a fanzine in 1978.
-Actually it was 1990, when he published the eighth and final Crucifixion, Marty Helgesen says: "I wonder assume that Matthew, Mark, Luke, and John, Oh, and what's wrong with "most of the was some complaints about my choices of American attendees of Corflu . . . not publishing fanzines, but used to, once upon a events leading up to the Crucifixion together still active in some aspect of fandom besides attending Corflu.
+Martin is wrong that Moshe Feder last published a fanzine in 1978.
+Actually it was 1990, when he published the eighth and final issue of Hysteresis before dropping out of FAPA.
+Yeah, that's a long time ago, too.
+Oh, and what's wrong with "most of the American attendees of Corflu . . . not publishing fanzines, but used to, once upon a time, long ago?"
+Just about all of them are still active in some aspect Question II: of fandom besides attending Corflu.

-For that matter, when was the last time Event I: MMW published a fanzine . . . ?
+For that matter, when was the last time Event III: MMW published a fanzine . . . ?